python-adaptive/paper/paper.md

 For a one-dimensional function this is to (1) construct intervals containing neighboring data points, (2) calculate the Euclidean distance of each interval and assign it to the candidate point inside that interval, and finally (3) pick the candidate point with the largest Euclidean distance.
 In this paper, we describe a class of algorithms that rely on local criteria for sampling, such as in the previous mentioned example.
 Here we associate a *local loss* to each of the *candidate points* within an interval, and choose the points with the largest loss.
-We can then easily quantify how well the data is describing the underlying function by summing all the losses; allowing us to define stopping criteria.
+Using this loss we we can then quantify how well an interpolation of the data is describing the underlying function.
 The most significant advantage of these algorithms is that they allow for easy parallelization and have a low computational overhead.

 #### We provide a reference implementation, the Adaptive package, and demonstrate its performance.
-We provide a reference implementation, the open-source Python package called Adaptive[@Nijholt2019a], which has already been used in several scientific publications[@vuik2018reproducing; @laeven2019enhanced; @bommer2019spin; @melo2019supercurrent].
+We provide a reference implementation, the open-source Python package called Adaptive[@Nijholt2019a], which has previously been used in several scientific publications[@vuik2018reproducing; @laeven2019enhanced; @bommer2019spin; @melo2019supercurrent].
 It has algorithms for: $f \colon \R^N \to \R^M$, where $N, M \in \mathbb{Z}^+$ but which work best when $N$ is small; integration in $\R$; and the averaging of stochastic functions.
 Most of our algorithms allow for a customizable loss function.
 In this way, one can adapt the sampling algorithm to work optimally for a specific function codomain $Y$.